Arjun31415/BuildTask.nvim/README.md

 | group   | As of now it must contain a isDefault field which <br> specifies if it is the default task or not                      | Required |
 | detail  | Any additional comments or details                                                                                     | Optional |

-Any additional field are just ignored and not used
+Any additional field are just ignored and not used. <br>
 It currently supports 3 variables in the json file -

 1. `${file}` - it is substituted for the file name in the active buffer